Trump impeachment trial: Senate to debate rules, procedures ahead of opening statements

-WASHINGTON (WFLA) – President Donald Trump’s impeachment trial in the Senate begins in earnest this week after last week’s ceremonial beginning.
+WASHINGTON (WFLA) – Before President Donald Trump’s impeachment trial begins in earnest, the Senate had to figure out what the rules and procedures would be.

+The Senate convened at 12:30 p.m. on Tuesday to begin its debate on what will happen in the trial.
+Senate Majority Leader Mitch McConnell filed a resolution stating that the seven House managers will have 24 hours to present its case over the course of three days.
+The president’s legal team will then have 24 hours over the course of three days to present the defense.

+The initial resolution called for 24 hours for each side over the course of just two days but McConnell made last-minute handwritten changes shortly before the Senate convened.

+The now-infamous phone call between Trump and Zelensky – where President Trump asked the newly-elected Ukrainian president for a “favor” – is at the center of this impeachment.
+A whistleblower complaint about the call led to a House investigation late last year.
+It ended with President Trump being impeached for abuse of power for pushing Ukraine to investigate former Vice President Joe Biden while withholding military aid from Ukraine.
+Trump was also impeached on a charge of obstruction of Congress.

-The Senate will convene at 11:30 p.m.
-CT on Tuesday to debate the rules and procedures of the impeachment trial.
-Once the Senate votes on and approves the rules and procedures, the trial will begin in earnest.
-Opening statements are expected to be delivered some time Tuesday or Wednesday.
+The Senate then voted along party lines to approve McConnell’s resolution for the rules and procedures of the impeachment trial.
+Opening statements are expected to be delivered some time Wednesday.

 This comes after the Senate received the articles of impeachment and took its first steps to become an impeachment court last week.
 The House officially signed and handed over the articles of impeachment against the president on Wednesday.
 The seven House impeachment managers then walked to the Senate Thursday afternoon to formally read the articles.
 Later in the day, Chief Justice John Roberts was sworn in to preside over the trial and, in turn, swore in the senators serving as jurors.